EthernalStar/Advanced-Process-Blocker/README.md

   * Added Copy Indicator for displayed Handle.
   * Added closing confirmation Dialog if blocking is enabled.
   * Improved Scrolling with the Process List.
-  * WIP: Replaced Clear Password with SHA-512 Hash.
+  * Encoded Clear Password with Base64.
+More is out of Scope.
   * Rewritten Information Section to be more usable.
   * Minor visual fixes.